Dylan-Wyl10/12740-AI-Group/index.md

 ### 3.2 Demo Test

 A demo was made to achieve our thoughts after finishing the sensor test and demo construction (Figure3-3).
 Further test will be done to check if the demo works well.
 We will run all the code and test the functions.
-The initial stage is an empty room with the light on, the tank was put on a desk.
+The initial stage is an empty room with the surrounding lights on.
+Detailed test process is showed on the [video](https://youtu.be/5DWofieF4k4).

 <div style="text-align: center">
 <img src="Report/tank.jpeg" width="50%" height="50%"/>